eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   - work in bursts of executive function
   - unpredictable when i can or cant work on something
   - take days or weeks to reply
-- austral
-  - the whole language is designed for adhd
-- physical restlessness
-  - leg restlessness
-  - pacing
-- self-control
-  - sleep
-  - wikipedia
+  - the years pass, the projects remain unfinished
+  - great source of pain

 # What Didn't Work